milon19/blog/README.md

 ```
 Then visit [http://localhost:8000](http://localhost:8000) to view the app.

-<b>```N.B: React app is server from Django as static files.
+<b>```N.B: React app is serve from Django as static files.
 You will find React App in
 (http://localhost:8000/react/) url.```</b>

 ## React App